odioski/FWCracker_v3/README.md

 # SUPPORT

-FWCracker_v3 will install pyserial if not on the system.
+FWCracker_v3's installer will *install* pyserial if not on the system.

 If FWCracker can't find pyserial-ports, you can add it to your *PATH* or find your port in the Device Manager.
 From there just input the port and launch.